yegorsokolov/MT5/README.md

 The project can be adapted to any symbol by changing the configuration parameters and retraining the model on the corresponding historical data.
+`train.py` now supports training on multiple symbols at once.
+By default both `XAUUSD` and `GBPUSD` history files will be downloaded and combined.

 ## Installation